 - Kosher salt (about 1 teaspoon)

-- 3. Remove the pans from the oven and, if desired, splash the vinegar over the cabbage and toss with tongs.
-Generously sprinkle with salt (we cannot overemphasize that this is better with ample salt!) and serve immediately.
+- Remove the baking sheets from the oven and, if desired, splash the vinegar over the cabbage and toss with tongs.
+Generously sprinkle with salt (we cannot overemphasize that this is better with ample salt!).
+Serve immediately.